 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.(Romans 5:2, ESV)

 We have right now obtained access to the grace of God by our faith in Jesus.
 Hallelujah!

-We now stand in the grace of God and we are able to do this through faith in the promise of the gospel of God.
+We stand now in the grace of God and we were able to do this through faith in the promise of the gospel of God.

 Rejoice in Suffering

 Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance,(Romans 5:3, ESV)

 We are supposed to suffer sometimes and we should rejoice in it knowing that it is building character and endurance in us